rh-ai-labs/hello-there-ai-ops-workshop/4-ai-agents/README.md

 ## Notebooks Overview

-This module contains 6 notebooks that progressively build your understanding of autonomous agents:
+This module contains 5 notebooks that progressively build your understanding of autonomous agents:

 1. **01_introduction_to_agents.ipynb** - Introduction to agents, their components, and basic concepts
 2. **02_building_simple_agent.ipynb** - Build a simple agent with tools and memory
 3. **03_llamastack_core_features.ipynb** - Explore LlamaStack's core features: Chat and RAG
 4. **04_mcp_tools.ipynb** - Learn about MCP (Model Context Protocol) and create custom tools
-5. **05_safety_shields.ipynb** - Implement safety shields and content moderation
-6. **06_multi_metric_evaluation.ipynb** - Evaluate agents using multiple metrics including LLM-as-a-Judge
+5. **05_multi_metric_evaluation.ipynb** - Evaluate agents using multiple metrics including LLM-as-a-Judge

 ## Running the Notebooks